 just got my registration renewed and I'm having trouble viewing my record over

 the web, what's wrong?

 When your registration was renewed, a new barcode number should have been issued.
 Your Internet Browser may have been set up to remember passwords for sites you regularly visit.
-If you type your name and your computer automatically inserts ************** in the "bar code" box, this is most likely what's happening.
-To fix this problem, just highlight the *s and type in your new barcode number.
+Your computer may automatically insert your old barcode in the box.
+To fix this problem, just highlight the old number and type in your new barcode number.
 Your browser will ask you if you want it to associate this new password with the page you are visiting.
-Just say "yes" to this question box, and you should have no problem viewing your record.
+Just say "yes " to this question box, and you should have no problem viewing your record.
 The next time you try to log in to your account, your browser will automatically enter the new barcode number for you.

 - What services does my Greenwich Library card provide?

 Your Greenwich Library Card provides access to a vast array of books and media, and is the key to accessing a rich selection of databases via the Internet from your home, office or on the road.
 Most importantly, it allows you to manage your library account.

 - Who may borrow downloadable materials from the library?

 Only Greenwich and Perrot Library card holders with accounts in good standing may download ebooks, audio books and digital music.

 Yes, the library does loan video games.
 Following are the loan rules for borrowing video games: